SabotagePerformanceAppraisals/seattle-scrum/_posts/2020-03-14-you-wont-change-your-organization-without-an-optimization-goal.md

 {: .notice--success}

-I'm not seeing any consistent system optimization goal in SAFe, Scrum@Scale, the "Spotify model" and the way some people explain basic Scrum.
+I don't see any consistent system optimization goal in SAFe, Scrum@Scale, the "Spotify model" and the way some people explain basic Scrum.

 ## Why not just "Make Everything Better"?